LogoFerriteCustom

 MMPA Standard 0100-00Legacy U.S. guidance; 2019 PDF note flags the issuing organization as obsoleteGrade baseline values, naming conventions, and acceptance-framework guidance for permanent magnet materials.The document explicitly states table values are descriptive and should not be used directly as inspection criteria.Use as baseline context only, then lock acceptance to load-line flux tests plus reference-magnet calibration.

-IEC 60404-8-1:2023 (Edition 4.0)Published September 20, 2023Current international specification framework for individual magnetically hard materials.Standardized material classification does not replace project-specific release criteria for a given geometry.Require suppliers to map grades to IEC material codes and declare any internal naming conversion.
+IEC 60404-8-1:2023 (Edition 4.0)Published September 20, 2023Current international specification framework for individual magnetically hard materials.The publication highlights minimum-value framing for principal properties while density/composition are information-only; neither replaces project-specific release criteria.Require suppliers to map grades to IEC material codes, then lock acceptance to declared test method plus project load-line criteria.

 IEC 60404-5:2015 (Edition 3.0)Published April 16, 2015Measurement-method reference for magnetic properties of magnetically hard materials.Measurement method improves comparability but still does not guarantee final-circuit equivalence.Specify test circuit, sensing method, and calibration route in RFQ and PPAP documentation.